Risk of blackouts is 'immediate,' Gov. Newsom warns

+At 5:17 p.m., California Independent System Operator declared an Energy Emergency Level 3 Alert.
+However, they have not yet called for rotating outages.
+The heightened alert level was declared as grid conditions worsened, California ISO said in a news release.

+Pacific Gas & Electric says 525,000 people were given advanced notice earlier in the afternoon that they could lose power as part of a rolling outage.
+To see if your home or business is included, check your address on PG&E's site.

-As many parts of the state enter what experts believe will be the hottest day of the near week-long heat wave, Newsom says it is critical people continue to save energy.
+As many parts of the state enter what experts believe will be the hottest day of the near week-long heat wave, Newsom said it is critical people continue to save energy.

-"Were heading to the worst part of this heat wave and the risk for outages is real and immediate," said Newsom.
+"We're heading to the worst part of this heat wave and the risk for outages is real and immediate," said Newsom.
+"This heat wave is on track to be both the hottest and the longest on record for the state and many parts of the West for the month of September," Newsom said.
+"Everyone has to do their part to help step up for just a few more days."

 "The triple digit heat across the state are leading, not surprisingly, to record demand on the energy grid," said Newsom.